 Bake for 15-20 minutes until slightly risen and firm looking, remove them from the oven and let them cool completely before handling.

-*Nutrition Facts Reflect Use of Low Carb/Calorie Sweetener Like Lakanto* Depending on which keto sweetener you use you may need to use less than 1/4 cup.
+*Nutrition Facts Reflect Use of Low Carb/Calorie Sweetener Like Lakanto, total carbs not net* Depending on which keto sweetener you use you may need to use less than 1/4 cup.
 Please follow manufacturer instructions and/or your preferences.

 - Serving Size: 1